Bouvet-deler/meta-framework-workshop/readme.md

     npx prisma generate
     ```
   - Notice the changes in the Prisma folder, there is now a local db file and .sql migrations files
-  - It is recommended to set these commands as scripts in package.json*
+  - It is recommended to set these commands as scripts in package.json

     - Requires Prisma as a dev-dependency
+    - ```
+        "scripts": {
+          "dev": "next dev --turbopack",
+          "build": "next build",
+          "start": "next start",
+          "lint": "next lint",
+          "migrate": "prisma migrate dev"
+        },

+      ```
   - It is recommended to use the Prisma Client as a singleton, e.g /src/lib/db.ts:

     ```typescript